cloudmesh-community/fa18-523-60/project-report/report.md

 ### MongoDB Queries

-Our team had also had the opportunity to write MongoDB queries directly working via MongoAtlas with a purpose to compare the ease-of-use related to querying of the *Kickstarter* data between MongoDB and Python.
-The following queries were written:
+Our team had also had the opportunity to write MongoDB queries directly working in MongoAtlas with a purpose to compare the ease-of-use related to querying of the *Kickstarter* data between MongoDB and Python.
+One of the queries included the count of projects by category.

-1. Count of Projects by Category

 ```
 > db.project.aggregate([